whatphilipcodes/inter/README.md

   - CPU: 11th Gen Intel i9-11900K @3.50GHz
   - GPU: NVIDIA RTX 3080 (10GB)
   - RAM: 32GB @3200MHz
-  - Available Storage: ???
-GB
+  - Available Storage: 30GB Free
+    - HGHub caches dataset on C: drive regardess of where you install this application
+    - Due to the nature of this application, the size is incereasing slowly over time

 - Install Cuda 11.8<br>
   [Download from NVIDIA](https://developer.nvidia.com/cuda-11-8-0-download-archive)